Court of Appeal: Current COVID-19 Protocol

 c) undertakes that an original notice signed by the appellant will be filed as soon as practicable (and prior to any fixture being allocated).

-This contains procedural instructions and technical information for counsel, parties, witnesses, media, and other observers who will be remotely participating in hearings in these Courts.
+The protocols contain procedural instructions and technical information for counsel, parties, witnesses, media, and other observers who will be remotely participating in hearings in these Courts.

 The Protocol also contains instructions for people who wish to attend a hearing in person.
 Please refer to these instructions if you are unsure whether you are able to attend in person.